JimmyAx/qubes-vpn-exclude/README.md

 When a DNS request is performed from an AppVM the ProxyVM will force redirect them to the local DNS server provided by dnsmasq.
 If the domain matches the list of excluded domains dnsmasq will use the local Qubes DNS server to resolve them.
 The IPs for the domain will then be added to either the `qubes-vpn-exclude-4` or `qubes-vpn-exclude-6` ipsets.

 Any domain not matching the exclude list will be forwarded to the DNS in the VPN.

-qubes-vpn-exclude has been tested on Fedora 30 but should work with any Linux-based ProxyVM supported by Qubes OS.
+qubes-vpn-exclude has been tested with Fedora 30 but should work with any Linux-based ProxyVM supported by Qubes OS.